pokeclicker/pokeclicker-wiki/data/FAQ/overview.md

 | [Blue Flute](#!Flutes/) Modifier | `%` based off [[Achievements]] Bonus |

 #### What is the EV Attack Bonus?
 The EV damage multiplier is multiplicative, and scales linearly until 1.5× (50 EVs).
 The bonus thereafter has diminishing returns relative to the number of EVs gained, but has no limit.
+EV damage multiplier thresholds are above.

 #### What do the Pokérus status filters mean?